Davis & Davis: Francis Pierpont Davis

 Francis Pierpont Davis, who went by Pierpont Davis, was born in 1884 in Baltimore, Maryland to Frank Earlougher Davis, an architect, and Annie Legate Swindell.
-He was elder to three brothers, William, Walter, and Henry, and one sister, Dorothy.
+He was older than three brothers, William, Walter, and Henry, and one sister, Dorothy.
 The family also had one servant.

 Pierpont attended Baltimore City College for one year and the Maryland Institute of Design, Engineering, and Mathematics for three.
 In 1907, he moved to Los Angeles and in 1909, he married Gertrude Alberta Churchill in Santa Monica, California.
 They had two kids together, and also lived with a nurse and a cook.
 Pierpont also served in World War I.

 From 1924 to 1925, Pierpont and Gertrude traveled across Europe and North Africa, with destinations that included the British Isles, France, Italy, Spain, Switzerland, Norway, Sweden, Denmark, Tunisia, Morocco, Egypt, and Algeria.
 Pierpont also served on the 1932 Olympics international jury and competed in eight-meter class sailing, where he won gold as the oldest member of brother-in-law Owen Churchill's boat, the Angelita.
 Pierpont sailed his own ship, the Santa Maria, in tryouts and placed second to Churchill's first.

-Pierpont was a member of the Allied Architects of Los Angeles and he also worked as Assistant to the Chief Architect on the Pentagon Project in Washington, D.C. in 1941.
+Pierpont was a member of the Allied Architects of Los Angeles and he also worked as an assistant to the Chief Architect on the Pentagon Project in Washington, D.C. in 1941.
 He also served as president of the Los Angeles City Art Commission and was a founding director of the South Coast Corinthian Yacht Club in 1933.

 Pierpont stool 5 foot 11.5 inches tall, had brown eyes and black hair, and had a scar over his left eye.
 He died in Los Angeles in 1953.

 Walter Swindell Davis

 Walter Swindell Davis was born in 1887 in Baltimore, Maryland to Frank Earlougher Davis, an architect, and Annie Legate Swindell.
 He was the middle child of four brothers, Emmitt, Pierpont, Henry, and himself, and one sister, Dorothy.
 The family also had one servant.

-Walter attended Massachusetts Institute of Technology for both his bachelor's and master's degrees, the formor of which he obtained in 1910 and the latter in 1911.
+Walter attended Massachusetts Institute of Technology for both his bachelor's and master's degrees, the former of which he obtained in 1910 and the latter in 1911.
 By 1916, he had moved to Los Angeles, and he also served in World War I.

 Walter died in 1973.
 His last known residence was in Long Beach, California.